RickKotlarz/Copilot-for-Security-Plugins/Markdown_formating_Defender_incident/readme.md

 ---

-### Combining a request with markdown formatting instructions
+### Combining a prompt with markdown formatting instructions

 > Instead of separating the request, you can include the formatting within the prompt itself.
 Combining both prompt and formatting instructions can be useful when used with Logic Apps and helps reduce SCU utilization.